emmajanedrews/base-template/_posts/2017-06-12-professional-photos-can-make-the-difference.md

 <br>I recently received an email with the subject line “worst photos ever.”
 Boy, they weren’t kidding.
 I couldn’t resist clicking on the link, and what it showed was actual, terrible photos from real home listings.
 <br>
 <br>**It was interesting to see what some Realtors thought good marketing for their homes would be.** I’m talking dirty dishes in the sink and on the counter, laundry on the floor, and unmade beds.
 In my humble opinion, marketing a property like that is akin to malpractice.
 The agent who posted them should be ashamed.
-<br> {% include pullquote.html %}
+<br>&nbsp;{% include pullquote.html %}
-<br>**Buyers make decisions on which homes they want to see in person based on what they see online.**Clean, professional photography is one way to get them off the sofa and get them to pick up their phone and get in the car to come see the house.
+<br>**Buyers make decisions on which homes they want to see in person based on what they see online.&nbsp;**Clean, professional photography is one way to get them off the sofa and get them to pick up their phone and get in the car to come see the house.
 <br>
 <br>Professional photography sells homes.
 It’s imperative in this day and age if you hope to compete against other listings on the market that are utilizing it.
 <br>